davidhfrankelcodes/chatbot/README.md

 # Chatbot Project

-This is my chatbot made in django.
-It is a work in progress.
+This is a 'Chatbot' project repository by [David Frankel](https://github.com/davidhfrankelcodes).

 ## Project Structure